General Program Requirements:

 |Advanced Research Methods Course 1||3|

-Elective credits may be taken in the Lew Klein College of Media and Communication or within other schools at Temple University.
+Elective credits may be taken in the Lew Klein College of Media and Communication, with up to 6 credits of electives taken within other schools and colleges at Temple University.

 Under the direction of an approved faculty committee, the Ph.D. student must satisfactorily complete written and oral examinations prior to achieving formal Ph.D. candidacy.
 Areas of examination and the constituency of the committee are tailored to the individual student.
 The subject areas are determined, in advance, by the student and her/his Doctoral Advisory Committee (DAC).
 The examinations consist of essay questions in three areas written by the members of the student's DAC.
 The exams are designed to demonstrate the student's critical and interpretive knowledge of specialized areas of media and communication.
 The exams evaluate the student's ability to apply specific research foci to related issues in the discipline.